The big question: What is a solo surcharge?

 The single biggest caveat to traveling solo is the “solo surcharge” fee that almost all hotels, travel agents, tour companies, and cruise lines charge.

-Fortunately, the single surcharge is easily avoidable if you follow the points listed in this article, so bon voyage!
+Fortunately, cheap solo travel is possible if you follow the points listed in this article, so bon voyage!

 We are sorry that this post was not useful for you!